Greater Western Sydney Giants

-The Greater Western Sydney Giants (officially the Greater Western Sydney Football Club and colloquially known as the GWS Giants or simply GWS) are a professional Australian rules football team based in Sydney Olympic Park, which represents the Greater Western Sydney region of New South Wales and Canberra in the Australian Capital Territory (ACT).
+The Greater Western Sydney Giants (officially the Greater Western Sydney Football Club and colloquially known as the GWS Giants or simply GWS or Giants) is a professional Australian rules football club based in Sydney Olympic Park which represents the Greater Western Sydney region of New South Wales.

 The Giants compete in the Australian Football League (AFL), and entered the league in 2012 as the competition's 18th active club.
 The club train at the WestConnex Centre in the Olympic Park and play most home matches at Sydney Showground Stadium, also located within the Olympic Park precinct.
 In addition it plays four home matches per season at Manuka Oval in Canberra as part of a deal with the ACT Government.